 Rebecca Morley, Executive Director of NCHH, Is Featured on the “Today” Show

-On July 16, 2008, the Today show ran a segment on childhood lead poisoning and the importance of lead-safe renovation featuring Rebecca Morley from the National Center for Healthy Housing (NCHH).
+NEW YORK (July 16, 2008) The Today show ran a segment on childhood lead poisoning and the importance of lead-safe renovation this morning featuring Rebecca Morley from the National Center for Healthy Housing (NCHH).